ayhameed/Machine-Learning-/README.md

-# Machine-Learning-
+# Machine-Learning-Exercises
-This Repo Contains execrises on Shallow Learning , Deep learning and Distributed computing concepts in ML
+This Repo Contains exercises on Shallow Learning, Deep Learning and Distributed computing concepts in ML using Ray